Last updated 7th March 2023.

 We will only use Your Personal Data when the law allows Us to.
 Most commonly, We will use Your Personal Data in the following circumstances:

-Generally, We do not rely on consent as a legal basis for processing Your Personal data although We will seek Your consent, or give you the chance to opt-out, before sending third party direct marketing communications to You via email or text message.
+Generally, We do not rely on consent as a legal basis for processing Your Personal data although We will seek Your consent, or give you the chance to opt-out in light of our latest communication, before sending third party direct marketing communications to You via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting Us.

 Support Network: During the registration process to access Our Platform We give You the option to provide Us with Your Ethnicity.
 When We do collect this special category data We do so to help ensure that We are meeting the needs of diverse population and serving Our populations appropriately, in line with Our charter to be inclusive for all.